DJOetzi/Beerist-Bot/README.md

 1. clone source using `git clone https://github.com/Progame03/Beerist-Bot.git`
 2. open the project file (.sln) in visual studio
 3. make sure to link **DPP Version 9.0.16**(will get updated ASAP) correctly (guide for it is [here](https://dpp.dev/build-a-discord-bot-windows-visual-studio.html))
-4. hit F5 or ctr+shift+B (depends on localization)
+4. hit `F5` or ctr+shift+B (depends on localization)
-5. add all required parameters to baseconfig.json
+5. add all required parameters to `baseconfig.json`
 6. start up the bot using the local windows debugger or fire up the executable directly
-7. congrats, you've now compiled your very own build of the Beerist which can be transferred to other machines
+7. congrats, you've now compiled your very own build of the Beerist which can be hosted on any Machine!
-8. profit